 Like all oils, Victorian-era perfumes easily stained clothing.
 So women would protect their fancy gowns by dabbing their scents onto the absorbent velvet on the back of their buttons.
 The result was a hint of perfume that lingered in rooms, like a pleasant wake, wherever the woman went.

 This in itself was nice but not over the top romantic.
 However, things heated up when women started sewing their scented buttons under their lover's lapels so her man would be reminded of her while they were apart.

-This practice was especially poetic when a man was leaving to go to war.
+This practice was incredibly poetic when a man was leaving to go to war.
 Far from home, in terrifying and dangerous circumstances, the familiar distinctive scent of his beloved would bring him comfort and courage.

-We think this is the height of romance and that’s why we release our most special perfume buttons in February.
+We think this is the height of romance, and that's why we release our most special perfume buttons in February.